 How these researchers have overcome one major challenge of LiFi?

-Li-Fi has been in the public eye since Prof. Harald Haas first introduced it to the world in his Ted talk on August of 2011.
+LiFi technology has been in the public eye since Prof. Harald Haas first introduced it to the world in his Ted talk in August of 2011.

-LiFi uses characteristics like intensity, and frequency of visible light is used to communicate data between two devices (transmitter and receiver).
-A powerful and complementary alternative to radio frequency (RF) transmission, Li-Fi provides privacy and reduces environmental radiation level.
+LiFi uses characteristics like intensity, and the frequency of visible light is used to communicate data between two devices (transmitter and receiver).
+A powerful and complementary alternative to radiofrequency (RF) transmission, LiFi provides privacy and reduces environmental radiation levels.

-Last year, we conducted a patent landscape analysis on LiFi where we disclosed origins of the technology, top companies that are researching in the LiFi, and the problems that LiFi has to overcome in order to become a household thing.
-Here’s a small table of content listing all the major parts that our analysis covered (in case if you want to read the most relevant part from our analysis):
+Last year, we conducted research on the LiFi domain where we disclosed origins of the technology, top companies that are researching in the LiFi, and the problems that LiFi has to overcome in order to become a household thing.

 What are the hurdles in the integration of LiFi with existing light sources?

 Li-Fi transmitters use solid-state LEDs integrated/embedded with controllers that receive data and modulate the light output of LED according to bits of data.
-The lighting devices are generally phosphor based or RGB lightings and both has their own set of strengths and weaknesses.
+The lighting devices are generally phosphor-based or RGB lightings and both have their own set of strengths and weaknesses.

 Phosphor based light sources are cheaper in cost as compared to RGB based devices, but they provide less bandwidth than RGB sources due to their low switching speed.